Hawaii Wrongful Termination Laws

 State and federal laws give employees the right to take time off work for certain civic obligations and personal responsibilities.
 Employers may not discipline or fire workers for exercising these rights.
 In Hawaii, these rights include:

 - Military leave.
 Under federal law, employees have the right to take up to five years of leave to serve in the military, with the right to be reinstated when they return to work.
 (This law also prohibits discrimination against employees based on their military service, protects employees from discharge without good cause for up to one year after they return from military duty, and provides other protections; see Nolo’s article Taking Military Leave for more information.)
-Hawaii law provides that National Guard members are entitled to unlimited unpaid leave while engaged in performing ordered National Guard service and while going to and returning from service.
-These employees must be reinstated to their former positions, and may not be terminated without cause for up to one year after they return.
+Hawaii law provides that National Guard members are entitled to unlimited unpaid leave while on active duty and while traveling to and from active service.
+These employees must be reinstated to their former positions, and they may not be terminated without cause for up to one year after they return.

 - Jury duty.
 Employees are entitled to take unpaid leave for jury duty.
 Employers who fire or penalize an employee for jury service are subject to criminal penalties and special damages in a wrongful termination lawsuit.

 - Family and medical leave.
 Hawaii employees are protected by the federal Family Medical Leave Act (FMLA).
-This law gives eligible employees who work for larger employees the right to take up to 12 weeks off, unpaid, every year for their own serious health condition, to care for a family member with a serious health condition, to care for a new child, or to handle certain practical matters arising out of a family member’s military service; employees can take up to 26 weeks off in a single year to care for a family member who is seriously injured while serving in the military.
-Employees must be reinstated to the same position they previously held once their FMLA leave is over.
-Hawaii also has its own leave laws that give employees the right to four weeks off for certain family and medical obligations; and the right to take time off to handle legal, medical, and safety issues relating to domestic violence.
-Hawaii also has a state temporary disability insurance program, which provides some compensation for employees who are temporarily unable to work.
+The FMLA requires employers with 50 or more employees to provide eligible employees with up to 12 weeks off, unpaid, every year for a serious health condition, to care for a family member with a serious health condition, to care for a new child, or to handle certain practical matters arising out of a family member’s military service.
+Employees can take up to 26 weeks off in a single year to care for a family member who is seriously injured while serving in the military.
+Employees who take FMLA leave must be reinstated to the same position once their leave is over.
+Hawaii also has its own family and medical leave law that applies to employers with 100 or more employees.
+Hawaii's law give employees the right to four weeks off to bond with a new child or to care for a family member with a serious health condition.
+Hawaii's law has more relaxed eligibility requirements than the FMLA and covers a broader set of family members than the FMLA.
 For more information, see Nolo’s article Hawaii Family and Medical Leave.

 What to Do Next

 If you think you were fired illegally, talk to a Hawaii employment lawyer.
-A lawyer can help you sort through the facts and assess the strength of any claims you may have against your former employer.
-A lawyer can explain your options and help you protect your rights, whether you decide to try to get your job back, negotiate a severance package, or take your former employer to court.
+A lawyer can help you sort through the facts and assess the strength of your claims.
+A lawyer can also inform you of other state or local claims that you may have in addition to those listed above.
+Whether you want to try to get your job back, negotiate a severance package, or sue your employer in court, a lawyer can walk you through your options and help you decide on how best to proceed.